 Germany, situated at the heart of Europe, has been the fountainhead of many ideas, people, and movements throughout the ages.
 A trip through Germany leaves one with an overwhelming sense of history reconciled with imminent modernity.
 From the businesslike atmosphere of Frankfurt to the strip joints of Hamburg, feel the charming flamboyancy of Munich or walk through the historic treasures of Berlin, go back in time through castles of Heidelberg or go wine tasting in the vineyards of the Rhine Valley.
 Or simply relax in a mountainside inn in the Bavarian Alps and breathe in the crisp air and savor the scenery.

 Germany is a Western European country with a landscape of forests, rivers, mountain ranges, and the North Sea beaches.
-It has over 2 millennia of history.
 Berlin, its capital, is home to art and nightlife scenes, the Brandenburg Gate, and many sites relating to WWII.
 Munich is known for its Oktoberfest and beer halls, including the 16th-century Hofbräuhaus.
 Frankfurt, with its skyscrapers, houses the European Central Bank.

 GERMANY QUICK FACTS